Study by credit accumulation

 at first attempt.

-* Education Committee has responsibility for consideration and approval
+* The Senate has responsibility for consideration and approval

-of variations to Rules of Assessment (from August 2013).
+of variations to Rules of Assessment following recommendation from the Education

 Page last updated: